freefd/remhind/README.md

 If you are not satisfied with the look of the default notifications you can style them yourself.
-The template engine is [jinja2](https://jinja.palletsprojects.com/) and the template files used can be specied with the `--title-template` and `--message-template` argument.
+The template engine is [jinja2](https://jinja.palletsprojects.com/) and the template files used can be specified with the `--title-template` and `--message-template` argument.
 They default to `~/.config/remhind/title.j2` and `~/config/remhind/message.j2`